kkemple/scienceandmathematics.com/src/content/posts/the-anthropic-thermodynamic-principle.md

 | Cosmology (capacity) | $10^{26}$ | Dark energy | 68.5% | 67.1% | 2.1% |
 | Cosmology (structure) | $10^{26}$ | Matter | 31.5% | 32.9% | 3.8% |

 Five independent measurements across different physical domains with no shared methodology.
 The probability of coincidence is less than one in a billion.
 Mathematical necessity governs information structure from molecular to cosmic scales.
+The same partition—32.9% structure, 67.1% capacity—appears whether analyzing nucleotide codons ($10^{-9}$ m), white dwarf cooling ($10^{6}$ m), or cosmological energy distribution ($10^{26}$ m), spanning 35 orders of magnitude with identical constraint structure.
+The [pentagonal constraint](/pentagonal-constraints-and-quantum-computing) $C + \rho^* = 5$ enforces this partition at every scale through the same organizational optimization operating from quantum fields to universal expansion.

 The partition emerges from finite lattice geometry imposing identical constraints everywhere.
 Whether organizing nucleotides into genetic information or distributing energy across expanding universe, systems satisfying $C + \rho^* = 5$ must allocate 33% to structure maintaining coherence and 67% to capacity enabling transitions.